calcom/cal.com/packages/app-store/zohocalendar/DESCRIPTION.md

   - ZCal1.jpg
 ---

 Zoho Calendar is an online business calendar that makes scheduling easy for you.
-You can use it to stay on top of your schedule and also share calendars with your team to keep everyone on the same page.
+Use this app to sync your Cal bookings with your Zoho Calendar.